 The occasional humour hits its target effectively; that bunny scene is handled with tact and all the actors do their best.
 International mega-star Kirstin Davis (Sex In the City’s Charlotte) is sincere as loving, if diminished, wife Beth, and Natascha McElhone picks up the carving knife from an iconic Glenn Close as a softer yet still chilling Alex.
 Mark Bazeley skilfully reprises Michael Douglas’s desperate Dan, so their best is certainly notable, but a good deal of the palpable mania and intense chemistry shockingly effective in the film seems sadly lost in translation to the stage.

 The movie nailed viscerally a moment in time; reflecting then influential values and fears, it spawned countless reinventions and created an instantly recognisable personality type.
 But the obsessive two-night stand who’s dangerously in love with you is now a dime a dozen, and with the prospect of modern adultery only an app or double-click away, perceptions of infidelity have shifted, perhaps making this Fatal Attraction a vacantly dated victim of its own success.

 Photos: Tristram Kenton

-Fatal Attraction is on at the Theatre Royal Haymarket until 21st June 2014, for further information or to book visit here.
+Fatal Attraction is at the Theatre Royal Haymarket until 21st June 2014.
+For further information or to book visit the theatre’s website here.